holochain/holochain-rust/doc/holochain_101/src/other_test_harnesses.md

 // Create a scenario object in the same fashion as the previous example const scenario = new Scenario([instanceAlice, instanceBob])

-// scenario.run only manages the Container for us now, but we have to manage the test itself scenario.run((stop, {alice, bob}) => {
+// scenario.run only manages the Conductor for us now, but we have to manage the test itself scenario.run((stop, {alice, bob}) => {
     tape("test something", t => {
         const result = alice.call('zome', 'capability', 'function', {params: 'go here'}) t.equal(result, 'expected value')
         // the following two steps were not necessary when using runTape: t.end() // end the test
-        stop() // use this injected function to stop the container })
+        stop() // use this injected function to stop the conductor })
 })